neoxr/neoxr-bot/README.md

 ### Installation & Run

-Make sure the configuration and server meet the requirements so that there are no problems during installation or when this bot is running, type this on your console :
+Make sure the configuration and server meet the requirements so that there are no problems during installation or when this bot is running, type this on your console (linux) :

 ```
-$ npm -i g yarn
-$ yarn install --ignore-engines
-$ node .
+$ bash install.sh
 ```

-or want to use pm2
+to run in it, type this :

 ```
-$ npm -i g pm2 yarn
-$ yarn install --ignore-engines
 $ pm2 start index.js && pm2 save && pm2 logs
 ```

+> I don't know how to use Windows bacause I'm Linux user, so I didn't create files for installation on Windows :v

 ### Command Plugin